Goodernews/CS-221/Homeworks/HW_7/README.md

 # Part One

-This section involves rewritting code from the previous assignment into a class with several methods.
+This section involves rewriting code from the previous assignment into a class with several methods.

 To compile, use the make file command `make test_htree`.
 The g++ version has not been defined, this is due to an inconsistency in g++ versions among collaborators.
-This version compiled with on Taylors computer was 9.3.0.
+This version compiled with on Taylor's computer was 9.3.0.

 ## `htree.hh`

-This file was intially made by Eitan Frachtenburg.
+This file was initially made by Eitan Frachtenburg.
 Minor edits were made to add on to change the destructor to the default.

 There are 4 variables that have been added to the class, all of which are public:
  1. `key_`